 Quick Facts

-Typical pay: From $35/hr + travel allowance, depending on role and experience
+Typical pay: Building and Construction General On-site Award rates plus penalties and travel allowance, depending on role and experience

 Ready to apply: eastcoasttrafficcontrol.com.au/employment-questions